 The undergraduate program prepares the student for industry and advanced education.
 Seeking professional development is emphasized since it is particularly important in a fast-paced field as computer engineering.
 The program strives to produce a highly competent engineer that behaves ethically.
 The program is updated continually to enable students to meet these objectives.

 Undergraduates have general engineering, electrical engineering, computer engineering, and computer science requirements.
 The coursework includes circuits, electronics, signal processing, data structures, and electromagnetics (with respect to computer systems) in addition to the topics discussed the scope and purpose section.

-Coursework in computer architecture, computer algorithms, expert systems, and VLSI design are offered at a graduate level.
+Coursework in computer architecture, computer algorithms, real-time scheduling, and VLSI design are offered at a graduate level.

 There is no geographic limitation for this collection although the United States is represented by the bulk of the collection.

 English is the only language collected.